bdb112/pyfusion/README.rst

 pyfusion - python code for data mining plasma fluctuations
 ----------------------------------------------------------

-Most recent update:

 ***  Bug!
 20160824  save of a file already in local cache (e.g. to decimate) seems to square gains.***
- * partial fix - don't allow local_saves from local cache (only works on machines with acccess to the archivedB maybe use functools.wraps so that the __doc__ of plot_signals can be seen
+ * partial fix - don't allow local_saves from local cache (only works on machines with acccess to the archivedB implemented (differently):  maybe use functools.wraps so that the __doc__ of plot_signals can be seen

+Most recent update:

+Version 0.8 beta

+ * valid_dates changed to valid shots - more flexible
+ * 'updated' or inherited methods such as data.plot_signals now have their correct __doc__ strings (e.g. for ? help() dir(s)
+   information) - in plots/base.py
+ * DA_datamining - method to make dictionary items also attributes
+ * data/base.py - transfer __doc__ to new 'updated' function in MetaMethods
+ * data/convenience.py add inlist and inds_from_list to allow lists in where clauses
+ * data/process_swept_Langmuir - add freq arg, adapt shot to work with simple and two component shot numbers.
+ * save_compress - exetend fix for obscure nan rubbish data bug
+ * mini_summary_MDS - implement creation of attributes for each
+   element (array) in the result of a query
+ * pyfusion.cfg  change valid_dates to valid_shots

 Version 0.7.9.beta